-Nourishment Network is the oldest and largest program of Lutheran Social Services of Northeast Florida.
+Nourishment Network is the oldest program of Lutheran Social Services of Northeast Florida.
 LSS was founded in 1979 by area Lutherans and business leaders and continues to be led by Lutheran Church Missouri Synod and Evangelical Lutheran Church of America congregations today.

 The agency currently operates four programs in addition to Nourishment Network: